North's latest missile launch seems to have been big

 North Korea launched a ballistic missile into the East Sea around noon Wednesday.

-The missile flew 470 kilometers (292 miles) after reaching an apogee of 780 kilometers with a top speed of Mach 11.
+The Joint Chiefs of Staff (JCS) of South Korea announced Wednesday that it detected one ballistic missile launched into the East Sea from Sunan near Pyongyang, at 12:03 p.m.
+The ballistic missile flew 470 kilometers (292 miles) and reached an apogee of 780 kilometers (484 miles) with a top speed of Mach 11.

-Considering the high altitude, some North Korean watchers suggested the missile could have been a Hwasong-17 intercontinental ballistic missile (ICBM) or a completely new missile that had never been tested.
+Considering the particularly high apogee, some experts said the missile could have been a Hwasong-17 intercontinental ballistic missile (ICBM) or a completely new missile.

 “Currently, our military is maintaining readiness by tracking and monitoring related trends in preparation for additional launches,” the JCS said.